apexpl/apex_v1/docs/install.md

 You can install a package with, for example for the "users" package:  `./apex install users`

-You can also install multiple packages at one time with for example:  `./apex install webapp users transaction support`
+You can also install multiple packages at one time with for example:  `./apex install webapp cms maintenance multi_admins users transaction support`